A Community College Bachelor Degree

 Thanks to their low cost—about $4,000 a year on average—and open-door admission policies, community colleges have for decades been an important pathway to college for millions of American students.
 According to the National Center for Education Statistics, more than 80 percent of students enrolling in community college say their goal is to earn a bachelor’s degree.

-In fact, spending two years at community college, then transferring to a four-year institution for the bachelor’s degree is an excellent way to cut the costs of a college education.
+In fact, spending two years at community college, then transferring to a four-year college for the bachelor’s degree is an excellent way to cut college tuition cost.

 Why just 15 percent?
 For many community-college students, the “two- to four-year transfer process” can be difficult, explains John Fink, a research associate with CCRC.
 “Sometimes the four-year college won’t accept all the credits.
 Or they’ll say, ‘We’ll take all 60 credits, but they’ll count as electives,’” notes Fink.
 So, those students will have to spend extra time (and money) to earn their bachelor’s degree.
 That can be discouraging enough to prevent them from continuing.